licensezero/guide.licensezero.com/index.md

 Consider a few user scenarios, and how they play out under different `LICENSE` choices:

-1. A developer employed at a for-profit company wants to use your library in their company's proprietary web app.
+1. A developer employed at a for-profit company wants to use your library in their company's closed-source, proprietary web app.
+They will _not_ release their web app as open source.

     - If you license the library under [The Prosperity Public License](#prosperity), the developer can only use the library for 32 days.
 Then they need to buy a private license.

-    - If you license the library under [The Parity Public License](#parity), the developer needs to buy a private license to use it in their web app at all.
-They can't use the library under its public license, because they won't meet its conditions by releasing their web app as open source.
+    - If you license the library under [The Parity Public License](#parity), the developer needs to buy a private license to use your library in their web app at all.
+They can't use the library under its public license, because they won't meet the condition of releasing their web app as open source.

 2. A developer employed at a for-profit company wants to use your library in the data synchronization software their company ships with voice recorders.
 They plan to release the sync software as open source.